- places to visit

 When to Visit

-Open year-round, daily, 24 hours (10PM – 5AM, fishing access only).
-Property is patrolled from April through October.
-Sections of the refuge may be closed seasonally to protect endangered nesting shorebirds.
+Open year-round, daily, sunrise to sunset (10PM – 5AM, fishing access only).
+Property is patrolled year-round.
+Sections of the refuge may be closed depending on environmental conditions.
 Allow a minimum of three hours.

 Oversand Vehicle Permits

-OSV permits are available January 20 - May 10, 2020.
+OSV permits are available now and must be purchased in advance.
 Click here to purchase your OSV permit.